-Red Brigades guerrillas struck again in Italy on Thursday (27 April) when they shot and wounded an official of the Fiat motor car company in Turin.
+Background: Red Brigades guerrillas struck again in Italy on Thursday (27 April) when they shot and wounded an official of the Fiat motor car company in Turin.
 This latest act of violence coincided with the start of a nationwide strike by Italian doctors in support of a new employment contract.
 Meanwhile, a rich man's teenage daughter has been released after being kidnapped more than two months ago.

 SYNOPSIS: The girl 18-year-old Giovanna Amati, was returned to Rome after eleven weeks in captivity at the seaside resort of San Felice Circeo, 60 miles (100 Kilometres) south of Rome.
 Her release came after a policeman overheard one of her kidnappers making a ransom-demand call from a public telephone box.
 Another kidnap victim, Albert Campari, who was abducted last December, was also released about the same time.

 As the kidnap victims were released, guerrillas struck in Turin, where a Fiat car company executive was shot in the legs.
 Signor Sergio Palmieri was attacked by two men and a woman as he was going to work at Fiat's Mirafiori plant, where Reuter report suspected Red Brigades' sympathiser are working.
 Signor Palmieri is the eleventh Fiat executive to be attacked in the past three years.
 After the shooting, he was one of few people to receive attention at the local hospital.